-7.1 The school policy on confiscation has been revised with reference to the School Discipline chapter of the Education and Inspections Act 2006 which came into force on 1st April 2007.
-All staff have the authority to seize, retain and/or disposed of certain items to safeguard the rights of other pupils and to ensure a conducive learning environment.
+7.1 The school policy on confiscation has been revised with reference to the School Discipline chapter of the Education and Inspections Act 2006 which came into force on 1 April 2007.
+All staff have the authority to seize, retain and/or dispose of certain items to safeguard the rights of other pupils and to ensure a conducive learning environment.
 The following is an example of this authority but is not an exhaustive list:

-Items dangerous to the health and safety of others Confiscated and passed to appropriate authorities.
+Items dangerous to the health and safety of other.
+Confiscated and passed to appropriate authorities.
 Cigarettes, lighters and associated paraphernalia Confiscated and disposed of without parent's or pupil's permission.
 Chewing gum, fizzy drinks and other small items such as paperclips etc Confiscated and disposed of without parent's or pupil's permission.
 Items counter to the ethos of the school and that may cause tension between different communities.
 Confiscated and disposed of without parent's and pupil's permission.
 Items of jewellery, clothing and other /valuables not part of the School's Uniform Policy.
 We will always consider the particular religious significance of jewellery.
 Where jewellery has sentimental value (eg of a deceased relative) we may allow the item to be worn if it is hidden.
 Items confiscated will be returned at the end of the school day.
 We will dispose of items not reclaimed after three months.
 Mobile Devices First offence Confiscated and returned at the end of the school day.
-Second and further offences Confiscated and returned at the end of the school day.
-Further breaches of our policy may result in an extension to this confiscation or a requirement for the parents of the pupil concerned to prevent their son or daughter bringing a mobile device into school.
+Second and further offences Confiscated and returned to parents/carers Further breaches of our policy may result in an extension to this confiscation or a requirement for the parents/carers of the pupil concerned to prevent their son or daughter bringing a mobile device into school.
 Staff will not search through a mobile device or access text messages without the permission of the owner.
 In some circumstances it is reasonable to ask a pupil to reveal a message, for example, to establish whether cyber-bullying has occurred.
-If the pupil refuses, staff may not enforce the request, but may issue a consequence of failing to follow a reasonable instruction.
+If the pupil refuses, staff may not enforce the request.
+We will contact the parents/carets and request for them to come to school.
+A consequence for failing to follow a reasonable instruction will be logged.